 Easter is such an exciting time of year.
 The days get warmer and longer, the flowers begin to bloom, and the sweet signs of spring start to fill the air.
 Celebrate the season by making these fun and easy Easter bunny cards with your children or grandkids.

 Choose from two kid-friendly, DIY Easter crafts — a cute bunny holding a carrot or a bunny place card decorated with your favorite Easter chocolates.
-Get started with the directions below.
+Get started with the directions and templates below.
 These easy-to-make bunny rabbit crafts make the perfect little treat for kids, teachers, and grandparents, or for decorating your Easter table.

 Easter Bunny Cards